 As we carry out this Action Plan, the University has outlined the following measures for accountability and course correction:

 - The Division of the Vice-President, Research and Innovation, will be responsible for implementing the Action Plan in coordination with other senior portfolios.
-In particular, the Division of the Vice-President, Human Resources & Equity, has recently appointed an Executive Director, Equity, Diversity, and Inclusion, who will provide additional recommendations to improve or sustain the participation of Chairholders from the four designated groups.
+In particular, the Division of the Vice-President, People Strategy, Equity & Culture, has recently appointed an Executive Director, Equity, Diversity, and Inclusion, who will provide additional recommendations to improve or sustain the participation of Chairholders from the four designated groups.

 - The Vice-President, Research & Innovation, and Strategic Initiatives, incorporates EDI considerations, including our Chairholder targets and the implementation of this Action Plan, into his annual report to the Academic Board.